Judith Butler’s Gender Trouble: Theory, Sexuality, and Subversion

 208 West 13th Street, #210

 New York, NY 10011

-Whether one is a devotee of Gender Trouble or to some degree a skeptic, it remains a text to be reckoned with.
-This course will take Gender Trouble as the primary text and keep both approaches in mind—one appraising, one critical—as we pair it with select supplemental readings.
+This course will take Gender Trouble as its primary text, pairing it with critical and complementary supplementary readings.
 We will consider its historical context and theoretical frameworks.
-In addition, we’ll grapple with the insights and limitations of its core arguments about gender and sexuality.
-Finally, we’ll consider how its politics resonate (or don’t) today.
-We will ask: Why was it written when it was?
+Why was it written when it was?
 With what other texts and ideas was it in conversation?
-How does it understand the relation between language and categories of sex and sexuality?
-What polyvalent meanings of performativity, whether reverential or revisionary, did Gender Trouble originate and inspire?
-What is the legacy of Butler’s argument for shifting the subject of feminism away from “women” to “gender”—especially in view of Robin Weigman’s critique, or in view of more recent studies of trans subjectivity?
-How might we evaluate the political potentials or failures of parody today?
-Some may come to the course curious about the text’s enduring relevance, others skeptical of a scholar involved in scandal.
+We’ll grapple with the insights and limitations of its core arguments about gender and sexuality.
+In doing so, we’ll ask: How does Butler understand the relation between language and categories of sex and sexuality?
+What is the legacy of her argument for shifting the subject of feminism away from “women” to “gender”—especially in view of more recent studies of trans subjectivity?
 The course invites careful reading of Gender Trouble both by those familiar with Butler’s body of work and by first-time readers.